maratishe/maratishe.github.io/gcal/deadlines.md

 Resource allocation and mobility models for energy management in SwarmFEC;
 Software-defined networking support for SwarmFEC;
 Optimization, learning, and AI to manage application deployment in SwarmFEC;
-Spectrum coexistence and optimization for SwarmFECcommunications;
+Spectrum coexistence and optimization for SwarmFEC communications;
 SwarmFEC modeling, simulation, emulation, and experimentation.

 Dr. Angelo Trotta, Department of Computer Science and Engineering, University of Bologna, Italy